NHSDigital/record-a-vaccination-guidance/app/service-unavailable.md

 {% include 'guide-contents.njk' %}

-## How to resolve issues

-1. Try our mobile and web app troubleshooting tips
-2. If the issue persists, report an issue.
+## Helpdesk

+To report a problem, contact our helpdesk.

+Phone: 0333 038 4268 (select option 3)
+Email: <ravs.support@england.nhs.uk>
+Monday to Friday: 8am to 6pm

-3. Download our paper form if you need to record vaccinations urgently.
+## Download a paper form

+If the service is not available and you urgently need to record vaccinations, [download our paper form](/files/record-a-vaccination-form.docx).

+When the service is available, you can enter the information from the form into the system.

 ## Troubleshooting tips